mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The rules of war are an accumulation of unwritten concepts established on a case-by-case basis.
 They have not been offi cially codifi ed to prevent formal precedent from preventing Imperial intervention.
 The main aim of the rules is to maintain the economic and military well-being of the realm.

-The Imperium tolerates the use of force as a necessary outlet for built-up political and social pressures beyond the opponents’ ability to mediate.
-A short war is deemed preferable to continuing tension, sabotage, political agitation, etc. However, attempts by extra-planetary forces to seize control of a world’s affairs are beyond the scope of the “safety valve” rationale.
-Recognizing that often some community of interest exists between a faction or state on a planet and some off-planet organization, the Imperium tolerates ‘assistance’ as long as it is deemed appropriate to the level of legitimate interest in the affairs of the world held by the extraplanetary organization.
+The Imperium tolerates the use of force as a necessary outlet for built-up political and social pressures beyond the opponents' ability to mediate.
+A short war is deemed preferable to continuing tension, sabotage, political agitation, etc. However, attempts by extra-planetary forces to seize control of a world's affairs are beyond the scope of the “safety valve” rationale.
+Recognizing that often some community of interest exists between a faction or state on a planet and some off-planet organization, the Imperium tolerates 'assistance' as long as it is deemed appropriate to the level of legitimate interest in the affairs of the world held by the extraplanetary organization.
 When it has appeared that the primary burden for the conduct of the war has been carried by an extra-planetary power, the Imperium has intervened.

 One prohibition is clear and fi rm: use or possession of nuclear weapons, if discovered, and regardless of size or type, will almost certainly trigger Imperial intervention.
 The